 6. Your Laptop is Set to Run in Low Power Mode

-For laptop users, it’s possible that your system is performing poorly because the ‘Power Saver’ mode may have been turned on and left there.
+For laptop users, it’s possible that your laptop is running slow because the ‘Power Saver’ mode may have been turned on and left there.
 The ‘Power Saver’ mode is designed to cut back on your PC’s performance wherever possible so that it can save as much battery as possible to prevent the system from dying due to lack of charge.

 How to Fix It: Switch Back to Balanced or High Performance Mode